 This depends a lot on the severity of the heart attack.
 If mild, there may be no symptoms at all, or just a little pain or fatigue.

 If the heart attack is more severe, usually but not always there will be more symptoms.
-They may include sharp pain in the chest area, that may radiate to the left arm and down the arm, as well. at times, however, there is little pain or it radiates elsewhere.
+They may include sharp pain in the chest area, that may radiate to the left arm and down the arm, as well.
+At times, however, there is little pain or it radiates elsewhere.

 Usually, one will feel weak, sweaty, nauseous and may collapse from impaired blood flow to the brain and other areas of the body.
 Sometimes one will feel a crushing pressure in the chest, as if someone is sitting on your chest or has a heavy weight on the chest.

 The rhythm of the heart may be affected, as can blood pressure and pulse rate.
 Women tend to have fewer symptoms than men.

 There it lodges and blocks a coronary artery, which are the arteries that supply blood to the heart muscle.
 The area served by this artery is then deprived of blood, and therefore of oxygen and nutrients, and the muscle dies, or is damaged to some degree.

 These individuals tend to develop clogged arteries with a buildup of calcium, toxic metals or fatty plaques in the arteries.
 They also tend to have more sluggish circulation, which can also lead to plaque buildup.

-Hair tissue mineral analyses on these individuals tend to show high levels of calcium and magnesium, and lower levels of sodium and potassium.
-Toxic metals may or may not be revealed on early tests because the energy level is low and the toxic metals may be hidden deep within body tissues, including the artery walls.
+Toxic metals.
+The tissue levels of toxic metals such as cadmium are always excessive.
+However, this may or may not be revealed on early tests because the toxic metals are hidden deep within body tissues, including the artery walls.

 These heart attacks are often non-fatal because only one coronary artery is involved.
 Even if a portion of the heart muscle dies, the rest of the heart muscle can often sustain life.